BitaNajd/DATA-THIEVES-COVID19/README.md

 -- 1x folder Data
 -- 1x folder Jupyter Notebook with 1 joined Notebook
--- 1x folder with Presentation and MIRO board, both as PDF.
-The MIRO board export resolution is unfortunately very low due to the "free user" account.
+-- 1x folder with Presentation as PDF.

 ## Links
 Include links to your repository, slides and kanban board.
 Feel free to include any other links associated with your project.